FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

 5. Using the Courant criteria, the timestep Δt is limited by: Δt = C Δx / (βV + c)

    where:

-C is the Courant number (C ≤ 1.0) Δx is the square grid element width
+    C is the Courant number (C ≤ 1.0) Δx is the square grid element width.

-V is the computed average cross section velocity
+    V is the computed average cross section velocity.

-β is a coefficient (e.g. 5/3 for a wide channel) but is seldom used c is the computed wave celerity
+    β is a coefficient (e.g. 5/3 for a wide channel) but is seldom used c is the computed wave celerity.

    The Courant coefficient C may vary from 0.2 to 0.9 depending on the size of the grid element and floodwave velocity.
    If C is set to 1.0, artificial or numerical diffusivity is assumed to be zero.
-A typical value of the Courant number is 0.6 to
+   A typical value of the Courant number is 0.6 to 0.7.

-0.7.
    Start with the default value of 0.6.

    Use the following approach to improve numerical stability:

-· Initially run the model with the Courant numbers = 0.6.
+    - Initially run the model with the Courant numbers = 0.6.
       If the model is unstable, reduce the appropriate Courant number by 0.1 increments in successive runs until the Courant number reaches 0.2.

-· Run the model with an appropriate limiting Froude number (e.g. FROUDL in CONT>DAT = 0.9 subcritical flow on an alluvial surface).
+    - Run the model with an appropriate limiting Froude number (e.g. FROUDL in CONT>DAT = 0.9 subcritical flow on an alluvial surface).
       This will calibrate the model n-values for reasonable Froude numbers.

-· Review the maximum velocities in VELTIMEC.OUT, VELTIMEFP.
+    - Review the maximum velocities in VELTIMEC.OUT, VELTIMEFP.
       OUT and VELTIMEST.OUT (or in MAXPLOT or Mapper) and the maximum Froude numbers in SUPER.OUT to determine the location of any inappropriate high velocities related to numerical surging and increase the n-values in the vicinity of the grid elements with high velocities.

-· Review the n-values in ROUGH.OUT and MANNINGS_N.DAT.
+    - Review the n-values in ROUGH.OUT and MANNINGS_N.DAT.
       Make n-value adjustments in MANNINGS_N.DAT based on exceedingly high n-values in ROUGH.OUT then replace MANNINGS_NDAT with MANNINGS.RGH.

-· Run the simulation and repeat steps 3 and 4 making adjustments to MANNINGS_N.DAT until ROUGH.OUT is essentially empty.
+    - Run the simulation and repeat steps 3 and 4 making adjustments to MANNINGS_N.DAT until ROUGH.OUT is essentially empty.
       A few incremental n-value changes will not affect the simulation.
       Make adjustments to FROUDL to decrease the number of n-value adjustments.

 6. Increase the model speed:

-· Increase the Courant numbers in 0.1 increments until C = 0.9.
+    - Increase the Courant numbers in 0.1 increments until C = 0.9.

-· Increase the TIME_ACCEL parameter in TOLER.DAT in 0.1 increments to increase the computational timesteps increments.
+    - Increase the TIME_ACCEL parameter in TOLER.DAT in 0.1 increments to increase the computational timesteps increments.

-· Review the model numerical stability with the maximum velocity and Froude number output files.
+    - Review the model numerical stability with the maximum velocity and Froude number output files.
       Decrease the TIME_ACCEL parameter if unreasonable increases in the maximum velocity and Froude number are reported.

-· Review the computational runtime in the SUMMARY.OUT file and balance the increased Courant numbers and TIME_ACCEL parameter to achieve the best runtime.
-This may require only an increase in TIME_AC- CEL.
+    - Review the computational runtime in the SUMMARY.OUT file and balance the increased Courant numbers and TIME_ACCEL parameter to achieve the best runtime.
+This may require only an increase in TIME_ACCEL.

 FILE: FPLAIN.DAT